 Sarah trained in Atherton with Kimiko Sugano Jonsson, Sacramento Ballet and San Francisco Ballet after receiving a Ford Foundation scholarship.
 After a 10-year professional career in Europe and the USA, she became the Director of Ballet Idaho’s company school as well as directing her own ballet academy for 25 years.
 She is certified in “Progressing Ballet Technique”, has augmented her studies with David Howard, Pacific Northwest Ballet, Finis Jhung, Jurgen Schneider/Vaganova syllabus, Lisa Howell (Perfect Form Physiotherapy), and most notably, Maria Vegh.
 Her students have joined companies such as Pacific Northwest Ballet, Houston Ballet, Boston Ballet, and Lines.
 Sarah is also the creator of “The Accidental Artist”, an online ballet blog and instructional site for dancers and teachers.
 To Ms. Arnold, teaching is a lifelong pursuit and she is always motivated to share her knowledge and experience with her students!

-Fabiana Santiago, from Crystal Lake, Illinois, began studying at age four under Judith Svalander.
-She attended intensives with Boston Ballet and with the Bolshoi Ballet Academy (BBA) in New York City, resulting in a full scholarship to study in Moscow, Russia.
-Fabiana completed her sophomore year with BBA in Moscow training with the international graduating class under the direction of Marina Lionova, and performing on the historic Bolshoi Theatre stage as the Lead Gypsy in La Fille Mal Gardée and in the Spanish Duet from La Cachucha.
-She was awarded a talent scholarship to attend Butler University in Indianapolis where she earned a Bachelor of Fine Arts Degree in Dance Performance.
+Fabiana Santiago, from Crystal Lake, Illinois, began studying at age four at the Judith Svalander School of Ballet.
+She attended intensives with Boston Ballet and with the Bolshoi Ballet Academy in New York City, resulting in a full scholarship to study in Moscow, Russia.
+Fabiana completed her sophomore year with BBA in Moscow training with the international graduating class under the direction of Marina Lionova, and performed on the new and historic stages at the Bolshoi Theatre as the Lead Gypsy in La Fille Mal Gardée and in the Spanish Duet from La Cachucha.
+She was awarded a talent scholarship to attend Butler University in Indianapolis where she earned a Bachelor of Fine Arts Degree in Dance.
 Upon graduating, she was invited to perform with New York’s Ajkun Ballet Theatre under Chiara Ajkun.
-There she performed Ajkun’s Carmen at the Egg Center for Performing Arts, the Mark Morris Dance Center and at the Hostos Center for the Arts and Culture.
+In the fall of 2017 Fabiana moved to the west coast and joined Menlowe Ballet under the direction of Michael Lowe, performing a variety of ensemble and soloist roles.
 Fabiana’s passion for dance also transcends through her teaching.
-She was a faculty member at the Rockford School of Dance in Rockford IL, where she taught and choreographed performances for her students.
-She has also taught at various schools throughout the San Francisco Bay Area.
+She was a faculty member at the Rockford School of Dance in Rockford IL, and has also taught at various schools throughout the San Francisco Bay Area.
 Fabiana has been teaching at Menlo Park Academy of Dance for the past 2 years as a contemporary, jazz, and pre-ballet instructor.
 She has choreographed contemporary lyrical works for competition and her work has been recognized and awarded in the Youth America Grand Prix (YAGP) and California Dance Classics (CDC).
 Fabiana looks forward to another year of teaching as a member of the MPAD family.

 Isabelle is a performer, director, teacher and creator in works ranging from traditional ballets to interdisciplinary public performance installations.
 She received her early dance training with Bay Area Royal Academy of Dance teacher, Connie Vaughan, and later studied with RAD examiner Susan Robinson in England.
 Contemporary dance became Isabelle’s passion after seeing the Mark Morris Dance Group, prompting her to attend the Taylor School in New York and complete a BA in Dance at Mills College.
 Sjahsam has performed with several Bay Area companies including Em Space Dance, Jenny McAllister/13th Floor Dance Theater and Anna Halprin and Dancers.
 She appeared in the works of Michael Lowe while working with Moving Arts Dance and Black Diamond Ballet Theatre, and has toured internationally with Leyya Tawil’s Dance Elixir.
 Currently Isabelle co-directs ArtFace Performance Group, an Oakland based dance-theater troupe with Malinda Trimble.